chinamike65/hugo-tuolesi/content/book3/book3en.md

 "I made a vow to never leave my teacher, and after I made this vow, King Lexing lived for more than a hundred years before he died.

 At that time, Nagarjuna Bodhisattva took many precious classics from the Dragon Palace, spread Buddhism widely, and the Buddhadharma became more and more prosperous in the world.
-The Demon King Bo Xun was extremely uneasy and wanted to destroy the Buddhadharma, so he was reborn as Prince Guli, the son of King Lexing. , In order to gain the throne, every day expects his Dharmather to die.
+The Demon King Bo Xun was extremely uneasy and wanted to destroy the Buddhadharma, so he was reborn as Prince Guli, the son of King Lexing. , In order to gain the throne, every day expects his father to die.

 However, no matter what you do, the king will not die.

-Later, his mother said to him: "Your Dharmather vowed to protect Nagarjuna Bodhisattva and live as long as Nagarjuna Bodhisattva.
-If Nagarjuna Bodhisattva passed away, your Dharmather would not die.
+Later, his mother said to him: "Your father vowed to protect Nagarjuna Bodhisattva and live as long as Nagarjuna Bodhisattva.
+If Nagarjuna Bodhisattva passed away, your father would not die.

 "The prince came to Nagarjuna Bodhisattva and said that he had unfortunately suffered from a disease that requires a human brain to heal, and asked the Bodhisattva to donate his head.